MeltwaterArchive/storyplayer/v2/learn/test-your-code/defining-your-system-under-test.md

     vendor/bin/storyplayer -s my_app-v1.x
     vendor/bin/storyplayer -s my_app-v2.0

-and as long as your stories use the [SystemUnderTest module](../../modules/system-under-test/index.html) to read the `appSettings`, you can test against both versions without having to change your tests:
+and as long as your stories use the [SystemUnderTest module](../../modules/system-under-test/index.html) to read the `storySettings`, you can test against both versions without having to change your tests:

 {% highlight php startinline %}
 $story->addAction(function($st) {
-	$myAppSettings = $st->fromSystemUnderTest()->getAppSettings('my_app');
+	$myStorySettings = $st->fromSystemUnderTest()->getStorySetting('my_app');

 	// with -s 'my_app-v1.x', this is "/healthcheck.php"
 	// with '-s my_app-v2.0', this is "/private/healthcheck.php"
-	$healthCheckPath = $myAppSettings->pages->healthcheck;
+	$healthCheckPath = $myStorySettings->pages->healthcheck;
 });
 {% endhighlight %}

 ## Going Further

-Most of the time, adding `appSettings` to your system under test config file will be all that you need to do for your tests.
+Most of the time, adding `storySettings` to your system under test config file will be all that you need to do for your tests.

 If you're curious about what else you can do with this config file, we have [a page dedicated to the System Under Config config file in our reference manual](../../using/configuration/system-under-test-config.html).